migueltorrescosta/collapsedwave/content/🎓 Classes/🦅 Lectures.md

 tags:
   - "#dashboard"
 ---
 The topics of the classes are spread over multiple notes.
-For each class below, I summarise and link to the topics covered
+For each class below, I summarise and link to the topics covered.
+See the [[🦅 Core Dashboard]] for other key information.

 ```dataview
 TABLE WITHOUT ID